 Finding the right equipment for your business might seem like an impossible task.
 With so many different manufacturers and models, it’s an ocean of opportunities.
-Kaya, manager of the Nordic Approach lab, asked some of our customers how they made these decisions.
+We talked to our lab manager, Kaya Carretta, and some of our customers to find out how they made these decisions.

 Your roaster is a big investment and you know you need to do your homework.
 If you make the right choice, it will be with you for many years, but what should you investigate before taking the plunge?